Divyagit77/MQTT-Pub-Subs/README.md

 HiveMQ MQTT Python Client
 ================================

-This document describes the source code for the `HiveMQ <broker.hivemq.com>`_ MQTT Python client library.
+This document describes the code for the Eclipse Paho MQTT Python client library, which implements versions 5.0, 3.1.1, and 3.1 of the MQTT protocol.

 This code provides a client class which enable applications to connect to an `MQTT broker to publish messages, and to subscribe to topics and receive published messages.

-It supports Python 2.7.9+ or 3.6+.

 The MQTT protocol is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
 Designed as an extremely lightweight publish/subscribe messaging transport, it is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.